lzumeta/lzumeta_wo/content/eu/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: Biogipuzkoa Euskal Osasun Ikerkuntza
+  - name: Biogipuzkoa Osasun Ikerketa Institutua
     url: https://www.biodonostia.org/eu/

 # Short bio (displayed in user profile at end of posts)